spenceriam/mediaVisualizer/README.md

 2. Choose a Finished Format
 3. Enter the Width and Length measurements (in inches)
 4. If Label is selected, choose a Shape type and set Standard Perforation (Yes/No)
+5. If Tag is selected, choose a Sensing Details option
-5. Click "Render Design" to visualize the media
+6. Click "Render Design" to visualize the media

 ## Technical Details